About Natasha Yaroshenko Human Design Coach

-Having crossed many thresholds in my life — geographic borders, the systems and expectations of relationships, roles and professions — I became deeply familiar with the arc of change: a hint of knowing that turns into the certainty that something has been outgrown, the first step off into the unknown, the fear and then trust that whatever comes next will meet me on the other side.
-And through it all, the slow finding of an inner compass.
+Having crossed many thresholds in my life — geographic borders, the systems and expectations of relationships, motherhood, professional roles — I became deeply familiar with the way change tends to arrive: a hint of knowing that turns into the certainty that something has been outgrown, the first step off into the unknown, the chill of fear, and then trust in meeting what lies on the other side.

-This is not a place to leap over.
-It is a space for slow, unhurried work — held with deep curiosity and care.
-This is the work I am here for, led to it by the many thresholds I have crossed.
+A transition is not a place to leap over.
+It is a space for deep, unhurried work — held with curiosity and care.
+This is the work I am here for, led to it by the many thresholds I have crossed and continuous passion for people’s journeys.

 Our conversations helped me hear myself again.
 Natasha notices subtle patterns quickly and reflects them with remarkable clarity.
 I left each session feeling lighter, calmer, and far more certain about my next steps.
 Overtime the support and knowledge have settled into a deep inner trust independent of outside circumstances.